ATKoala/automated-plan-checking/README.md

 ### Usage

-1. Open the settings.txt file and edit the input, output and truth table files to the desired locations.
+1. Open the [settings file](settings.txt) and point the input, output and truth table settings to the desired locations.
 2. Navigate to app.py in Spyder and click Run.

 More details can be found in the [User guide](docs/User-Guide.pdf).